Most of my programs are 32 bit, therefore they won't work on MacOS Catalina. The exceptions are CleanEject and JaVaWa IMGname, these two are 64 bit.

-When you download a JaVaWa application and try to run it, you will get the following message:
+When you download a JaVaWa application and try to run it, depending on the security settings of your system you will get one of the following messages:

 When you click "Open" the application will start up normally.
 You need to do this only once; macOS remembers your choice.
 The next time you can start the application in the usual way.